GabrielKayque/FrontEndLikeGoogleSearch-Projects0CS50/README.md

 <div>The website must follow:
     <ul>
-        The website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
+        tututuThe website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
         <ul>On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
 On each of the other two pages, there should be a link in the upper-right to go back to Google Search.</ul>
     </ul>
     <ul>